ridwaanhall/face-recognition-using-OpenCV/README.md

-﻿# Face Recognition with OpenCV and Python
+﻿# Face Recognition with OpenCV

-This project uses OpenCV and Python to detect and recognize faces in an image with Haar Cascade Classifiers and LBPH Face Recognizer.
+This project uses OpenCV to detect and recognize faces in an image with Haar Cascade Classifiers and LBPH Face Recognizer.

 ## Installation